dotlang/language/Enhancements.md

 if there are multiple types involved, write a specialized class. if single type and same as current type? like above.

-? - define a shortcut to define methods on a struct, if struct type can be inferred.
+N - define a shortcut to define methods on a struct, if struct type can be inferred.
 `int [Stack<T> this].compare(Stack<T> s1)...`
 `int [Stack<T> this].push(T item)...`

-? - prohibit value assignment in struct definition. we just define list of fields, components of the struct.
+N - prohibit value assignment in struct definition. we just define list of fields, components of the struct.

-? - what about primitives like int?
+N - what about primitives like int?
 `type int := struct(4);`

 define a set of methods on that struct type.

-? - we have struct (collection of fields), interface (collection of method definitions), enum (collection of values).
+N - we have struct (collection of fields), interface (collection of method definitions), enum (collection of values).
 `type MyClass := struct { int x; }`
 `type myInt := interface { methods }`
 `type xxe := enum { values }`